kuruoujou/XBMal/README.md

 You'll first want to backup your MAL account.
 I'm serious, I can't be sure this won't break things, although it works fine for my list.

+If you're installing from the repository, skip the next paragraph.

 Once you've backed up (you have backed up, right?), copy the `xbmc.script` directory into your addons directory.
 In linux, this is `/home/<username>/.xbmc/addons`, in windows this is `C:\Users\<username>\AppData\Roaming\XBMC\addons`, I think.
 I'm not sure for MAC OS X.

 Ok, so you've installed the add on.
-Start XBMC, or restart if it's already running, and navigate to Addons -> Enabled Add-ons -> Services -> XBMAL.
+Start XBMC if it's not already running, and navigate to Addons -> Enabled Add-ons -> Services -> XBMAL.
 When you select XBMAL, you should see the addon information page.
 Select 'Configure'.

 Now you just need to configure your settings.
-Set your MAL username and password in the appropriate boxes, and then select 'Run Setup'.
-This can take a while, since it's going through all of your TV shows and trying to find it's listing on MAL.
-In the meantime, go grab a sandwich.
+Set your MAL username and password in the appropriate boxes.

+Settings configured?
+Ok.
+Go to the addons screen (whereever all of your installed addons are listed, this varies from skin to skin), and select XBMAL.
+It's the one with the big, blue, "MyAnimeList" icon.
+Once you select it, it will go through your entire XBMC TV show library and try to guess the appropriate MAL mapping.
+This will take a while, particularly with a large library, so now is a good time to go grab a sandwich.

 Have you eaten your sandwich?
 Ok.
 You should now see a list of items that looks similar to the following: